SBU-BMI/imageHub/resource/README.md

 TCGA-05-4244-01Z-00-DX1_19500_19500_500_500_LUAD-clumps-yi.csv

-And finally, there are There are 48 lung "experiment" csv files, done by Mary.
+There are 48 lung "experiment" csv files, done by Mary.

 24 csv are run through Yi's algorithm, and 24 are run through Jun's algorithm.
 Out of each set of 24, naturally, 12 are LUAD, and 12 are LUSC.